Year 1 (national level 4):

-Software Engineering Enterprise and Innovation Project (40 credits)
+- Software Enterprise Project (20 credits)

-The aim of this module will enable you to engineer game software artefacts by applying a range of relevant software engineering techniques.
+Engineer game software artefacts by applying a range of relevant software engineering techniques.

-Games Assets Development (20 credits)
+- Game Assets Development (20 credits)

 This module concentrates on the development of 3D digital models and their animation using modern digital creation tools (for instance Autodesk 3D Studio Max, Maya, Mudbox etc).

-Computing Major Project (40 credits)
+Computing Project (40 credits)

-Games Platform Programming (20 credits)
+Game Platform Programming (20 credits)

-The module covers more advanced programming considerations in how the compiler and low-level hardware interact to produce final executable binaries, specifically on platforms such as Windows machines and Playstation 4 DevKits.
+Cover more advanced programming considerations in how the compiler and low-level hardware interact to produce final executable binaries, specifically on platforms such as Windows machines and Playstation 4 DevKits.

 Artificial Intelligence (20 credits)